Yukinoroh/FSLangPatch/README.md

 ===[English]===

-This is a patch system for translations not accepted by the Phoenix Firestorm Viewer project team, as well as the translations themselves.
+This is a patch system for the Phoenix Firestorm viewer user interface, as well as some unofficial translations.

-The program patches the viewer by adding the following languages:
+As their team does not accept additional translations for now, we have decided to host and develop them here, and allow people to easily patch their existing installations.

+Currently, our repository installs the following languages (some still only partially finished):

 + ca (Catalan)